Zenadir/IGME-230-WebD/project1.md

 ## 6. Gameplay:

 ### Mechanics-

+Note: I apologize if there are repeated mentions of a mechanic following the basic mechanics.
+However, this is intentional:
+####Basic Mechanics:

+The Monk:
++ can slash his sword in the direction he is facing to deal damage to enemies.
++ can walk around on top of EndGon's head.
++ can grab onto EndGon's body to maneuver around on him.
++ can slash his sword in the direction he is facing while grabbing onto EndGon.

+EndGon:
++ can shoot eye lasers in the direction of the cursor (probably requiring a recharge: tbd);
++ His eyes will likely turn at a delayed pace to follow the cursor, so the player will need to prepare.
++ can shoot his tongue out in the direction of the cursor to grab an enemy or the monk.
+Once he has grabbed an enemy, it will automatically be dragged into his mouth.
++ can consume enemies over time, restoring health to his skin underneath his shell.
++ can restore the monk's health by holding him in his mouth.

 + An important feature of gameplay is that if either the monk or EndGon die, the player loses.
 As a result, the player has to be somewhat conservative in defending both.